WEI-TEMETNOSCE/tex-diary/README.md

 # Research Diary System

-A simple, self-contained research diary system for academics and researchers.
-Create, organize, and compile your daily research notes into beautiful LaTeX documents.
+A latex research diary system for academics and researchers.
+Create, organize, and compile your daily research notes into pdfs and html.

 ## ✨ Features